 To suspend a rendering job:

-- 1. Click the Jobs tab and locate the job you want to suspend. - 2.
-Click the Suspend button next to the job of interest.
+- 1 Click the Jobs tab and select the job you want to suspend. - 2 From the Action menu, choose Suspend.
+The selected job is suspended.

-NOTE: If the selected job is completed, the Suspend button is not present in the interface.
+NOTE If the selected job is completed, the Suspend command has no effect.